Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Lyapunov characterization of i ISS

-Often only approximations of the state space are needed, therefore we state another proposition whose proof is analogous to the proof of Proposition~\ref{DensityArg}. \begin{proposition} Let $\Sigma$ depend continuously on initial states, $\hat{\Sigma}$ be iISS and $\hat{U}=U$.
-Then $\Sigma$ is also iISS with the same $\beta, \theta$ and $\mu$ in the estimate \eqref{iISS_Estimate}. \end{proposition} This result will be used several times in this paper.
+Often only approximations of the state space are needed, therefore we state another useful proposition whose proof is analogous to the proof of Proposition~\ref{DensityArg}. \begin{proposition} Let $\Sigma$ depend continuously on initial states, $\hat{\Sigma}$ be iISS and $\hat{U}=U$.
+Then $\Sigma$ is also iISS with the same $\beta, \theta$ and $\mu$ in the estimate \eqref{iISS_Estimate}. \end{proposition}